|» Johnston's Evergreen Nursery » Plant List » Flowering Shrubs|

 10-15 ft.
 (Zone 5) Abundant, frangrant pink flowers.
 Recurrent bloomer.
 Dark, glossy green, disease-resistant foliage.
 Own-root hardy.
 Climbing rose classification.

 Dwarf Drift Roses

 Drift roses are new dwarf form of shrub rose.
 They have numerous blooms and great season long foliage.
 Their groundcover form makes them a great choice for the front of the landscape or small areas.
 They have excellent disease resistance.
 Like other shrub roses they perform well in masses or can be used where a single flowering shrub is desired.

 Less than 18 in.
 (Zone 5-10) Compact groundcover rose with abundant small scarlet red flowers with semi glossy dark green leaves. excellent disease resistance.

-Less than 18” (Zone 4) Compact groundcover rose with abundant pure-white double flowers and green foliage.
-Good disease-resistance and hardiness.
+Less than 18” (Zone 5) Compact groundcover rose with abundant bright yellow flowers which fade to cream-pinkish late season, with semi-glossy dark green foliage.
+Good disease resistance and hardiness.

 The Knock Out Series Roses

 The Knock Out shrub roses series are easy to maintain and offer extended colors to the landscape.
 They have excellent disease resistant and are own root hardy like the other shrub roses.
 They are becoming widely used in the landscape for their long bloom time and bright colors.
 They perform well in masses or can be used where a flowering shrub is desired.

 Rosa ‘Radcon’ PPAF THE PINK KNOCK OUT® ROSE